Article Summary

 - Metasploit: It is a tool for Pentesters to deliver payloads and exploits into Networks to exploit and assess vulnerabilities.

-Network Security Testing is not a one time procedure nor is there a one size fits all approach to it.
+Network Security Testing is not a one-time procedure, nor is there a one-size-fits-all approach to it.
 You have to take it seriously, practice it consistently, and enlist the best quality help that you can find.
-Whether you are operating within a private network or connecting to a public network, you have to stay accountable for security, and that is why it is important for you and your business.
+Whether operating within a private network or connecting to a public network, you have to stay accountable for security, which is why it is important for you and your business.

-Supported by a practice of regular Network Security Testing you can protect your assets, stay compliant, build trust, and save money.
+A practice of regular network security peneration testing can support your efforts to protect your assets, stay compliant, build trust, and save money.

 FAQs